October 15th is Global Handwashing Day!

 Do you know the five steps to washing your hands well?
 Wash Those Germs Away, written by children’s songwriter Kathy Kampa, was inspired by the COVID-19 virus and a call to better hand washing by our school nurse.
-This song will teach you (and those you love!) how to to wash your hands thoroughly.
-Join friends from around the globe.
-Protect yourself from COVID-19 and other germs.
+This song will teach you (and those you love!) how to wash your hands thoroughly.

 Here are some suggestions for teaching this song: